-Disney Lightning Lane - Multi pass and Single Pass
+Disney Lightning Lane: Multi pass, Single Pass, and Premiere Pass

 What is Lightning Lane?

 Starting with the basics, what is Lightning Lane?
 Lightning Lane Multi pass/Single Pass is the newest skip the line system that replaced Genie+.
 Using Lightning Lane Multi Pass (LLMP) you can book return times for *most* rides and should have a fairly short wait.
-Certain rides require an extra payment to skip the ride, those are the Lightning Lane Single Pass (LLSP).
+Certain rides in each park require an additional payment per person to skip the line, those are the Lightning Lane Single Pass (LLSP).
+Disney has also started offering the Lightning Lane Premiere Pass (LLPP).
+This is another skip the line system that comes at a much higher price, however you don’t need to schedule rides but rather ride when you want to during the day.

-Both Multi Pass and Single Pass are paid services.
+Lightning Lane Multi Pass, Single Pass and Premiere Pass are the latest paid services to skip the standby line.
 With LLMP you can select from most rides, however the most popular ride in each park is not included with LLMP.
 For those rides, you can purchase a LLSP, which is a paid per person per ride system.
 Prices vary by ride, park, and day.
 The following rides are currently LLSP rides:

 Magic Kingdom: Seven Dwarfs Mine Train, Tron